Barbara McCullough: Independent career

 herself to allow her to "move from one space and time into another."

 She uses this as a means of self-determination and self-representation.
 As many of the other L.A.
 Rebellion filmmakers express in their works; it is crucial for a community to define itself on its own terms.
 McCullough chooses to represent the rituals and creative processes of these artists to allow them to speak for themselves.
 Despite allowing the interviewees the space within the film, McCullough occupies the lens and space outside of and surround each subject.
 She uses this space to speak for herself, to allow herself to become a subject.
 Under this lens, her work takes on a new meaning that allows the viewer to uncover each layer of the film.
 The filmmaker no longer exists as a viewer, they become as much a part of the experience for the audience as the actors.

 Her short film Fragments (1980) is a continuation into the exploration of ritual from Shopping Bag Spirits.

 Her 1980 short film World Saxophone Quartet is about a short conversation with the World Saxophone Quartet whose members comment on their work and motivation.
 Unlike her more formalist work, World Saxophone Quartet would go on to be picked up by PBS and shown at international film festivals, particularly during black history month.

 McCullough has completed substantial work toward a documentary about Black jazz pianist and composer Horace Tapscott (Horace Tapscott: Musical Griot), who stayed in Los Angeles even after attaining a national reputation so that he could continue to help the Watts community where he grew up.
 The film highlights Tapscott's musical education and career within the Watts Central Avenue Jazz tradition.
-Art Tatum, Earl Hines and Erroll Gardner were all mentors to the young Tapscott in the 1940s, when Central Avenue hosted a number of jazz clubs.
+Art Tatum, Earl Hines and Erroll Garner were all mentors to the young Tapscott in the 1940s, when Central Avenue hosted a number of jazz clubs.
 The film includes a series of interviews with Tapscott, footage of his performances as a solo artist and with his combo, archival material that documents the historical contributions of African Americans to the cultural life of Los Angeles, and excerpts of a lecture on jazz and the blues that Tapscott delivered to a group of Los Angeles teachers.